eccentricdevotion/TARDIS/scanner.md

 # Environment scanner

 You can add a button or lever to the TARDIS that lets you scan the environment around the TARDIS Police Box.
+This function is also available in the TARDIS Control Menu.

 Place the block where you want the scanner to be positioned, and the run the command: